cloudil/cloudil-solutions-library-for-aws/VPN/README.md

 ## Prerequisites

-- Accounts in AWS and CloudIL
+- Accounts in AWS and Nebius
 - Bash
 - Terraform 1.1.5
 - jq